Myat Thu Thu: Career

 In 2012, she attended the acting training class, Sarkawar.
 In 2013, she competed in model contests and having won the title awards such as Miss Gamone Pwint and Miss Now How 2013 second runner-up award.
-She then enrolled in the audition of casting for the drama Htarwara Mandalay which is produced by Forever Group and she was finally chosen from among almost 100 new talents for her role as Mar Lar in the drama.
+She then enrolled in the audition of casting for the drama Forever Mandalay which is produced by Forever Group and she was finally chosen from among almost 100 new talents for her role as Mar Lar in the drama.
 She then starred in her second series Flowers and Butterflies, which aired on MRTV-4 in 2014.
 Then she played the supporting roles in several series; Happy Beach (Season 1 and 2), The Sign of Love as a Book 2, and Pan Nu Thway.

 In 2015, she played a villain in the horror drama Wit Nyin Shite Than, alongside Aung Min Khant, Han Lin Thant, May Me Kyaw Kyaw, Hsaung Wutyee May and Khin Sandar Myint.
 After airing the series on MRTV-4, which led to increasing popularity for her, even though she acted in a villain character.
 She then starred the main role in the drama Wingabar San Aein, alongside Aung Min Khant, Phone Shein Htet, Aung Yay Chan, Poe Kyar Phyu Khin, and Saung Wutyee May.
 Her portrayal of the character Kham Mon earned praised by fans for her acting performance and character interpretation and experienced a resurgence of popularity.

 She then made her big-screen debut with Hna York Ta Bawa where he played the supporting role, which screened in Myanmar cinemas on 9 December 2016.
 In 2017, she portrayed the female lead in popular historical series Yadanar Htae Ka Yadanar alongside Aung Min Khant and Kaung Myat San, aired on MRTV-4 in February 2017 which was a huge commercial success, topping television ratings and becoming the most-watched Burmese television drama at that time.
 She gains increased popularity again with her role as Mya Nyo in the hit drama Pyar Yay Aine, aired on MRTV-4 in 2019.

 In 2020, she started her singing career and released a single song "Hnit Theint Su".
 The single is selected for the theme song of the drama Toh Ma Ma Nae Toh.
 She released a single song called "Way Thwar Mhar Soe" on 14 June 2020. she then started endeavoring to be able to produce and distribute her first solo album.
 She released her debut solo album "Ma Shit Ma Phyit" on 16 January 2021.